jjdelacruz1/Phase1Project/README.md

 - Search for happy hours by city or zip
 - Browse through top happy hour results
 - Swipe through interactive map that marks the location for each result
+- Click results to learn more about the business via Yelp
 - Easter egg if you are under 21 :wink:

 **Languages Used**